Poor Inventory Management Examples Made by Huge Brands

-As many retailers can attest, crises of inventory can seriously harm a company and its brand/brands, leading to short term financial damage to a fall in stock prices or even bankruptcy and closing of the doors.
-From small mom and pop stores to big-box retailers, there is always a concern with the everyday and long-term challenges of inventory management and how to avoid the pitfalls that companies of all sizes fall into.
-Some companies may be looking at updating legacy management systems, while others are looking for real-time ways to future-proof the business.
-High profile well-known and loved brands are not exempt from inventory crises, and many retailers can learn valuable lessons from their mistakes.
+As many retailers can attest, poor inventory management can seriously harm a company and its brand/brands, leading to short-term financial damage, a fall in stock prices, bankruptcy, or company closure.
+From small businesses to companies with large inventories, there's always a concern with the everyday and long-term challenges of inventory management.
+Some companies may look at updating legacy management systems, while others look for real-time ways to future-proof the business.
+High-profile, well-known, and loved brands are not exempt from inventory control problems, and many retailers can learn valuable lessons from their mistakes.

 1) Using outdated methods to track items, such as: